 Financial Planning Considerations

-Broad areas of money management (financial planning) include budgeting, banking, savings, understanding credit, taxes, insurance, and estate planning.
+Broad areas of money management (financial planning) include spending plans, banking, savings, understanding credit, taxes, insurance, and estate planning.

 Listen to a few tips Jeremy has learned along the way to help manage money while building a life around the military.

 Since communication is key, download these handouts and use them as a discussion tool with your spouse.
-This will help you as you navigate some of the financial planning considerations that come with marriage.
+This will help you navigate some of the financial planning considerations that come with marriage.

 Your New Household Budget